KirstyPringle/advocacy-for-sustainable-research/docs/green-change/green-change.md

 - Use what you have
 - Help who you can

 And come back to the cycle.
-The map looks different from the second time around.
+The map looks different the second time around.

 <!-- end: type -->